Grosmont Formation

-The Grosmont Formation is a stratigraphical unit of Frasnian age in the Western Canadian Sedimentary Basin.
+The Grosmont Formation is a stratigraphic unit of Frasnian age in the Western Canadian Sedimentary Basin.

 It takes the name from the hamlet of Grosmont, Alberta, and was first described in well Imperial Grosmont No. 1, in 13-17-67-23W4M, central Alberta by H.R.
 Belyea in 1952.

 Lithology

 The Formation is composed of limestone and dolomite with minor argillaceous dolomite, siltstone and shale.
 Anhydrite and anhydritic dolomite occur in the upper part (Hondo Member) in the west and south.
 Porous and fractured dolomite is predominant in the eastern extent of the Formation.

 Hydrocarbon production

 Bitumen is present from the Grosmont Formation in north-eastern Alberta.
 The Energy Resources Conservation Board of Alberta estimates 406 billion barrels bitumen in place.
 While most reserves can not be extracted economically with current technology, several production pilots target the Grosmont Formation.

 The first attempts to produce oil from the Grosmont dates back to the 1970s, when the Alberta Oil Sands Technology and Research Authority and industry partners Union Oil Canada and Chevron Resources Canada conducted an unsuccessful production pilot.
 Companies currently involved in Grosmont exploration include Shell Canada, Laricina Energy, Athabasca Oil Corporation, OSUM Oilsands Corp, Husky Energy and Sunshine Oilsands.